 A sinking foundation can be due to soil changes underneath the home’s foundation.
 This issue can be resolved by installing piers and brackets to prevent the foundation from settling further.
 As a temporary fix, you can use heavy lift air bags while waiting for further assessments of the home’s structural integrity.

 Chipping or Flaking Foundation

 Chipping or flaking can result from constant weather and water exposure of the masonry and foundation’s concrete.
-One of the most effective methods of fixing this issue is by eliminating the cause.
+One of the most effective methods of fixing this issue is by eliminating the cause with masonry contractors in queens.
 Often, a simple repositioning of gutters and downspouts is enough to stop the water from pooling around the foundation.
 It is also important to consider adding vapor barriers and covering crawl spaces.

 Cracking Floors, Walls, and Ceilings

 Cracks often signify that there is something wrong with the house’s foundation, which can be sinking, shifting, or settling.
 Minute cracks can be easily repaired by crack injection.
 However, massive cracks that seem to progress need a professional inspection.
 They can better identify the cause of the defect and give recommendations on what approach is best.